brad-jones/assetmini/README.md

   - It will then cache this output so that NGINX or Apache can then serve the output directly without having to ever touch PHP.

-  - If the view helper class is used then we will automatically invalidate the cache if need be.
+  - The view helper class will automatically invalidate the cache if need be.

   - It can also parse LESS files, so you can use variables and other cool stuff in your css.